 As Sigma and Mind have worked together over the last year-and-half, our relationship has developed, and so has our mutual understanding of how to design for people's omnichannel experience of Mind, whether they are people seeking help and advice, donors, or fundraisers.

 I'll tell you how we started off with what was, to all intents and purposes, a website design project, and how that can now grow into the integration of other channels - the other ways in which Mind helps people, every day.

 I'll also tell you about who was involved, and how we worked together, in an effort to reinforce the fact that today's work relies on great work from cross-disciplinary teams.

-What does thoughtful and effective service delivery look like in a complex world where channels multiply user expectations demand seamless integration?
-How might we be able to design, or even reinvent, the service experience, cutting through complexity to deliver value to humans and organizations?
+What does thoughtful and effective service delivery look like in a complex world with multiple channels, rising user expectations , and increasing for demand seamless integration?

 In this half-day workshop, we’ll go beyond the journey map to understand the systemic nature of service delivery, learn about the elements we should consider when (re)designing services, their interconnectedness and the relationships between services and the surrounding ecosystems.